CodeLevel99/MemeGenerator/README.md

 - taking pictures with your device and using it as a meme!
 - choosing from a wide variety of pictures!
+- inputing your own clever and witty words for your meme!
 - runtime error when starting list view activity and click any of the options listed there (FIXED - Feb.
-25, 2017)
+25, 2017 - you could now select new images)

+Upcoming Features

+- Accessing your images from your phone
+- Changing fonts/colors of text
+- Saving your meme to your phone

+And then I'm abandoning this garbage application.

+Thanks for reading! :)

 ![Alt text](/app/src/main/res/drawable-xxhdpi/gnome_child.png?raw=true "hey")
 ![Alt text](/app/src/main/res/drawable-xhdpi/evil_kermit.png?raw=true "hey")